-Nestled in the Trans-Himalayan region in Northern India, Leh – Ladakh has slowly but surely become a popular destination among motorcycle riders.
-It is the famous destination for the adventure trip in Himalayas.
-A motorcycle ride through Manali Leh highway is one of the best adventure for motorcyclists.
+Nestled in the Trans-Himalayan region in Northern India, Leh – Ladakh has slowly but surely become a popular destination among bike riders.
+A motorcycle ride through Manali Leh highway is one of the best adventure for bikers.
 Experience the Himalayan, Tibetan & Ladakhi culture during this trip.
 The high altitude mountain passes and unique terrains are the major allure of this remote place.
-With thousands of people setting out to conquer this ‘land of Lamas’ on two wheels.
+With thousands of people setting out to conquer this ‘land of Lamas‘ on two wheels.

 Sometimes back, only the people who were ready for heavy adventures made their way to Leh.
 In fact, only foreigners dared to tour the Himalayas.
 However, given the advancement in terms of information and infrastructure and the positive marketing reports from the government and private investors, tourism starts to increase in this remote region.

 Owing to publicity measures, even the Indians have begun to have faith regarding the safety of the bike tour in Leh Ladakh.
 In fact, for the last three years or so, there has been increased demand for bike tours to Ladakh among foreigners and even the local inhabitants.
 This location become the dream of true motorbike riders.

 Leh is a stunning green oasis on a rather desolate area, and it is the capital of Ladakh.
 In addition, Leh is full of business activities where the shouts from the market people and overcrowding of any other Indian market manifest itself.
 During the tour, the riders come across countless striking Buddhist Gompas along the route.
 On this road trip, the riders also pass by some small local villages that lie below the snow-coated Himalayan Mountains.